 Because the airway is less likely to be blocked, a person undergoing PAP therapy may experience fewer breathing-related micro-arousals during sleep.
 Less micro-arousals could mean reduced teeth grinding.

 Wearing a mouthpiece may help protect your teeth from the effects of grinding.
 Experts commonly recommend two oral devices to lessen the effects of teeth grinding.

 - Bite splints: A bite splint is a removable device that fits over some or all of your upper or lower teeth to prevent damage from grinding.
-Do not wear this type of device if you have OSA, because it could make your sleep apnea worse.
+If you have OSA, do not wear this type of device, unless it has been prescribed and fabricated by a qualified provider trained in sleep apnea.
 Since a bite splint wears down over time, a dentist should check it occasionally.

 - Mandibular advancement devices (MADs): MADs are custom-made mouthpieces, fitted by a dentist, that position your jaw forward in a way that opens your airway.
 When doctors recommend an oral device to treat OSA, an MAD is usually chosen.
 MADs can also protect teeth from the effects of grinding.